Diimoo/callosum/deployment/docker_compose/README.md

 downloaded during the initial setup.
 Feel free to edit the .env file to customize your deployment.
 The most important / common changed values are located near the top of the file.

-IMAGE_TAG is the version of Onyx to run.
+IMAGE_TAG is the version of Callosum to run.
 It is recommended to leave it as latest to get all updates with each redeployment.